laurenwatson/laurenwatson.github.io/_posts/2020-06-22-introducing-hyde.md

 :   **MSc Artificial Intelligence**: University of Edinburgh (*Awarded with Distinction*)
     *Thesis Title:  What is Multi-Task Learning actually learning?
 An investigation into the effects of Multi-Task Learning for Sequence-to-Sequence Neural Models of Morphology*

+- IBM Shortlist for best Machine Learning Practical project
+- Dissertation listed as one of the 'Outstanding Project Submissions 2017-18'

 2016
 :   **BA Mathematics**: Trinity College Dublin (*First Class Honours*)
     *Thesis Title: Bayesian Inference for Stochastic Volatility Models*